-I begin with a summary of the taxonomy and distribution of the subspecies of deer found on Haida Gwaii (Queen Charlotte Islands, British Columbia) and the north coast of British Columbia and southeast Alaska.
+I begin with a summary of the taxonomy and distribution of the subspecies of deer found on Haida Gwaii and the north coast of British Columbia and southeast Alaska.
 I then examine the key factors that affect their population dynamics, starting with demographics and population regulation with and without predators.
-Relying heavily on data collected for Sitka black-tailed deer over a continuous 2.5-year period (see Parker et al. 1993, 1996, 1999; Gillingham et al. 1997), I review nutrition and food habits and emphasize some of the interactions between these deer and their environment that should help us understand their success since being introduced to Haida Gwaii.
+Relying heavily on data collected for Sitka black-tailed deer over a continuous 2.5-year period (see Parker et al. 1993, 1996, 1999; Gillingham et al. 1997), I review nutrition and food habits and emphasize some of the interactions between these deer and their environment that should help understand their success since being introduced to Haida Gwaii.